Tanzania / Uganda: East Africa Marine Transport

 Solution

-The East Africa Marine Transport (EAMT) project will pioneer a scheduled roll-on/roll-off freight transport service across Lake Victoria, transporting fully laden trucks.
-EAMT has commissioned a purpose-built vessel and will operate the Lake’s first fixed-day scheduled freight service, as well as upgrading facilities at Port Bell (serving Kampala, Uganda) and the Port at Mwanza South, Tanzania where necessary.
-A long term lease agreement is in place for the Port Bell infrastructure.
+The East Africa Marine Transport (EAMT) project is pioneering a scheduled roll-on/roll-off freight transport service across Lake Victoria, transporting up to twenty-one fully laden trucks between Port Bell (serving Kampala, Uganda) and the Port at Mwanza South, Tnazania.
+EAMT commissioned a purpose-built vessel, M.V.
+Mpungu, which now operates the Lake’s first fixed-day scheduled freight service.
+The project also upgraded port facilities where necessary.
+A long-term lease agreement is in place for the Port Bell infrastructure.
 EAMT is being delivered in partnership with regional logistics experts Grindrod Limited (Grindrod).
-It is anticipated that the first ferry will demonstrate market appetite for a scheduled service, attracting further investment to expand freight capacity and to provide additional cross-border routes in the future.
+It is anticipated that the first vessel will demonstrate market appetite for a scheduled service, attracting further investment to expand freight capacity and to provide additional cross-border routes in the future.

-Built in Entebbe, Uganda, the 1,000 tonne, 96 metre EAMT ferry is expected to become operational in 2024, addressing road congestion and significantly reducing average journey times (it currently takes 3-4 days to drive around the lake, whilst the ferry journey time will be 18 hours).
+Built in Entebbe, Uganda at a purpose-built shipyard, the 1,000 tonne, 96 metre long EAMT vessel became operational in early 2025.
+M.V.
+Mpungu significantly reduces average journey times from 3-4 days to just 18 hours.
 With lower freight costs than existing transportation routes, it is anticipated that the project will save the economy approximately US$2 to 3 million in the first year alone.
-Access to a scheduled freight ferry will relieve pressure on roads, offering producers and traders a reliable, sustainable, cost-effective and faster route to regional markets.
-Affordable access to markets is expected to facilitate development of the wider blue economy across areas such as tourism, fisheries, education and training.
+Access to a scheduled freight vessel is relieving pressure on roads, offering producers and traders a reliable, sustainable, cost-effective, and faster route to regional markets.
+Affordable access to markets is expected to facilitate development of the wider blue economy across areas such as tourism, fisheries, education, and training.

 Throughout the development phase of EAMT, InfraCo Africa has worked with eleQtra (drawing on experience gained during the development of the KIS project) and with Grindrod (drawing on the company’s established transport and logistics capabilities and understanding of African trade flows) to successfully deliver EAMT.